jaafarmoha/algo/README.md

-# algorithm_visualiser
+# algo
-A C++ project that uses OpenGL & CMake to show how algorithms work under the hood
+A C++ project that uses OpenGL & CMake to show how algorithms work under the hood (Not yet completed)

 ## How to Run:
 1. Click on the button " <> Code " and copy the url.